Assasinphoenix/pyqt5-tutorial/textedit.rst

 =======
 Example
 =======
-Below is an example of an TextEdit:
+Below is an example of a TextEdit:

 .. literalinclude:: _examples/textedit.py